CROCODILE-CESM/model2obs/README.md

 ### NetCDF Output

-**New in April 2026:** model2obs now supports optional NetCDF output for interpolated model values!
-In addition to the standard Parquet format, you can export results to CF-compliant NetCDF4 files suitable for archival, visualization, and integration with standard oceanographic tools.

 #### Enabling NetCDF Output

 Set the `interpolate_only` flag to `true` in your configuration file to enable NetCDF generation: